susmitpy/docker-kong-fastapi-otel-openobserve/README.md

-# Kong API Gateway with Fast API, Open Telemetry and Open Observe in Docker
+# Kong API Gateway with Fast API, Open Telemetry and OpenObserve in Docker

 ## Architecture
 ```mermaid